zydou/arti/doc/dev/notes/client-auth.md

 We could put the authorized client keys in a directory within the state dir (`<state_dir>/authorized_clients/<client_nick>`).

+We will provide a `arti hss auth-clients` CLI (described under `Extra CLI subcommands for managing authorized clients` below) for managing client authorization.

 We will use the same naming convention as we do for the keys in an `ArtiNativeKeystore`, so the paths of client authorization keys will be of the form